Battjmo/Resaled/README.md

 [Live site](https://resaled.herokuapp.com/#/)

 Resaled is clone of [Grailed](https://www.grailed.com/), a popular menswear reselling site.
 Thereon, users can browse, search for, create, edit, and delete listings for menswear items they wish to buy or sell.
-They can edit and view each others profiles as well.
+They can edit and view each other's profiles as well.

 ## Ingredients

 The app uses the following technologies in its current implementation:

-1. A Ruby on Rails Backend, with a smattering of jBuilder and jQuery for database access.
+1. A Ruby on Rails / PostgresQL backend,  a smattering of jBuilder and jQuery for database access.

 2. A React / Javascript frontend.